haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 > is called exact-printing.
 An exact-printed program includes the original spacing and all comments.

 ## Problem Statement

-_This section should describe the problem that the proposal intends to solve and how solving the problem will benefit the Haskell community.
-It should also enumerate the requirements against which a solution should be evaluated._

 This [issue](https://github.com/haskell/cabal/issues/7544) is stracked on the cabal bug tracker.